Kebaya: Kebaya Kota Bharu

-Apart from being famous for Cik Siti Wan Kembang's style clothing, Kelantan also has another popular traditional clothing, namely kebaya Kota Bharu.
+Apart from being famous as Cik Siti Wan Kembang's style of clothing, Kelantan also has another popular traditional attire, namely kebaya Kota Bharu.
 Named kebaya Kota Bharu because this style of kebaya is widely worn by women in Kota Bharu and the state of Kelantan as a whole.
 The difference between the kebaya Kota Bharu and other kebayas is that it has an extra fabric known as lidah baju that connects the left and right side of the kebaya at the front of the kebaya.
 Differs from other kebayas, it does not need to be fastened with kerongsang but with snap fasteners that were sewed at the lidah baju.
 This style of kebaya is also known as kebaya bandung and might have been originated from kebaya Kutu Baru from Java.
 During the 1950s, kebaya Kota Bharu was very popular among women in Kelantan, where it is also known as baju potong medan.
 This style of kebaya has been modified into fashion icons with a various combination style of kebaya Kota Bharu and sarong exists.